GRIDAPPSD/app-deconfliction/competing-apps/README.md

 <ol>
 <li>
-You must have the dockerized GridAPPS-D platform running that is available from <https://github.com/GRIDAPPSD/gridappsd-python>.
+You must have the dockerized GridAPPS-D platform running that is available at the following URL <https://github.com/GRIDAPPSD/gridappsd-python> for test.
 Follow documentation there if you are unfamiliar with running the platform.
 </li>

 <li>